 Hospital EVS Continue to Face Infection Prevention Challenges

 While COVID infection numbers are rising, a record number of flu cases are also being reported.
 Add to this the recent outbreak of monkeypox.
 Then there is the latest threat, the respiratory syncytial virus (RSV), a virus that usually causes mild cold-like symptoms.
 While most people recover from RSV in a week or two, it is especially dangerous for children and older adults.
-According to the CDC, RSV is the most common cause of bronchiolitis and pneumonia in children younger than one year old in the United States.
+According to the Centers for Disease and Control Prevention, RSV is the most common cause of bronchiolitis and pneumonia in children younger than one year old in the United States.
 Moreover, RSV can survive on hard surfaces for hours, making the role hospital EVS plays in infection prevention all the more vital.

 Beyond Infection Prevention